-Inside you'll find traditional BMW strengths in the area of driver ergonomics and – if you can overlook the lack of rear-seat headroom – passenger comfort.
-The view from the driver's seat is not unlike that of the 6 Series until, of course, you try to view what's behind you in the next lane.
-Then, the blind spot that is the 2013 BMW X6 fastback profile makes itself known.
+BMW excels when it comes to driver and passenger ergonomics and the 2014 BMW X6 is no exception.
+Rear-seat headroom could be better, but that’s to be expected given the X6’s low roofline.
+The view from the driver’s seat is not unlike that of the 6 Series until, of course, you try to view what’s behind you in the next lane.
+Then, the blind spot that is the X6 fastback profile makes itself known.
 To its credit, everything is well-crafted, and the tighter cabin dimensions convey an intimacy rarely offered in more traditional SUVs.

-As noted earlier, the 2013 BMW X6 shares its basic platform with the X5.
-What BMW regards as its more "sexy" sheetmetal doesn't, however, come cheap, adding some $10,000 above the cost of a base X5 to become the base X6.
-You'll invest just over $60,000 for the xDrive35i.
-Opt for the V8-equipped xDrive50i and you'll spend upward of $70,000 while the X6 M begins just north of $90,000, and can quickly accelerate – literally and figuratively – into six figures.
+As noted earlier, the 2014 BMW X6 shares its basic platform with the X5.
+What BMW regards as its more "sexy" sheet metal doesn’t, however, come cheap, adding some $10,000 above the cost of a base X5 to become the base X6.
+You’ll invest just over $60,500 for the xDrive35i.
+Opt for the V8-equipped xDrive50i and you’ll spend upward of $71,000 while the X6 M begins close to $94,000, and can quickly accelerate – literally and figuratively – into six figures.
 Of course, BMW typically enjoys best-in-class resale.
-And check Kelley Blue Book's Fair Purchase Option for an idea of what consumers are paying for the same car in your area.
+And check Kelley Blue Book’s Fair Purchase Option for an idea of what consumers are paying for the same car in your area.

-Those with a need for all-season mobility can revel in the addition of xDrive AWD to all variants of the 2013 BMW X6 architecture.
-With its ability to transfer engine torque, the system optimizes control in virtually any road condition.
-Add to that BMW's attention to on-road dynamics and an extremely rigid body shell, and you have the makings of a 4- to 5-passenger GT.
-An 8-speed automatic delivers responsive acceleration and efficient cruising; it is standard on both xDrive35i and xDrive50i.
+Those with a need for all-season mobility should enjoy the standard xDrive AWD, a system that has the ability to transfer engine torque thus optimizing control in virtually any road condition.
+Add to that BMW’s attention to on-road dynamics and an extremely rigid body shell, and you have the makings of a 4- to 5-passenger GT.
+An 8-speed automatic delivers responsive acceleration and efficient cruising.
+Of course, features such as Adaptive xenon headlights, 10-way power front seats, a 2-way power glass moonroof, Dynamic Cruise Control, and a 205-watt 10-speaker audio system are also part of the standard equipment roster.

 XDRIVE ALL-WHEEL DRIVE